Red Jamie Cable Knit Fingerless Mittens Pattern

 Making Up

-If you have adjusted the length of the mittens, you may need to also adjust the measurements for seaming.
+If you have adjusted the length of the mittens, you may also need to adjust the measurements for seaming.

 Sew the side seam of the mittens using the mattress stitch.